Akryum/nodepack/docs/guide/service.md

 Options:

-  --no-clean      do not delete the dist folder before building --externals     do not bundle the dependencies into the final built files --minify        minify the built files
+  --no-clean      do not delete the dist folder before building --minify        minify the built files
   --git [message] Force git commit with message before maintenance --no-git        Skip git commit before maintenance